KDE/documentation-develop-kde-org/content/docs/features/cursor/_index.md

 ## Step 05 - Creating a theme folder {#creating-a-theme-folder}
 ---

-In order to be able to use your custom cursors, you need to structure your files properly to make then available to you at your system settings.
+To be able to use your custom cursors, you need to structure your files properly to make them available to you in your system settings.

 Let's create a folder with your cursor pack name to put your cursors inside it before moving to the proper location.
 In this tutorial, we will call our cursor pack `KoolKursors`.